 6. Manage and Document Changes to the Services

-A successful service provider partnership is typically marked by adaption and innovation.
+A successful supplier partnership is typically marked by adaptation and innovation.
 As the needs of service users evolve or new technology becomes available, you may need to amend or stop an existing service, or introduce a new one.
 You therefore need a way to manage this change process.

-An effective reshaping process ensures that changes to specifications, operating procedures or contract management processes get documented, so the contract terms and schedules remains aligned with what is happening on the ground.
-It is vital to do this, because changes in your behaviour or your partner’s behaviour will change how the contract is interpreted, even if the written contract is not updated.
+An effective reshaping process ensures that changes to specifications, operating procedures or contract management processes are documented, so the contract terms and schedule remain aligned with what is happening on the ground.
+It is vital to do this, because changes in your behaviour or your partner’s behaviour will affect how the contract is interpreted, even if the written contract is not updated.

-A key benefit of the effective management of changes to the services is that it ensures that you and your provider are always thinking about the service delivery process.
-This encourages experimentation, piloting and reshaping services for lower costs and better outcomes.
+A key benefit of the effective management of changes to the services is that it ensures that you and your supplier are always thinking about the service delivery process.
+This encourages experimentation, and the piloting and reshaping of services for lower costs and better outcomes.

 The balancing act of increasing the provision of health and social case services while seeking to reduce the cost of supplying those services is a delicate one.

 How you choose to approach this will depend on numerous factors, but in our experience commissioning, when implemented correctly, can often deliver far better results than attempting to make the required changes through in-house means.